aaronthebald/aaronthebald/README.md

 Cake allows users to browse recipes of popular desserts from [TheMealDB](https://www.themealdb.com).
 Network requests were made with Async/Await, and unit tests were written using XCTest.
 Check out the [Repo](https://github.com/aaronthebald/Cake)

-I am looking for a full-time position and would love to talk to you about joining your team!
-My [LinkedIn](https://www.linkedin.com/in/aaronwilsondev/), [My Resume](https://github.com/aaronthebald/aaronthebald/files/13814526/AaronWilsoniOSResume.pdf).

 <!--[AaronWilsonResumeV2.docx](https://github.com/aaronthebald/aaronthebald/files/13225641/AaronWilsonResumeV2.docx)